roberwild/hevy-mcp/README.md

 - `get-routine-folders`: Fetch routine folders
 - `create-routine-folder`: Create a new folder
 - `get-routine-folder`: Get a folder by ID

+### Webhook Tools
+- `get-webhook-subscription`: Get the current webhook subscription
+- `create-webhook-subscription`: Create a new webhook subscription
+- `delete-webhook-subscription`: Delete the current webhook subscription

 ## Project Structure